-- A clear way of developing the product/activity within a year
+- A clear way of developing the product/activity

 Our strong preference is to receive applications from teams, rather than individuals.
 If you are an individual, you can apply for funding but, should you be successful; you will be required to form a registered legal entity before you can receive your first payment.

 Find out more about our eligibility criteria.